TRouR/ovarian_cancer_dl/machine_learning/README.md

 **Saliency scores** were computed from the fully connected part of the GCNN-GAT model to identify the most important genes for predicting the "high" stage of HGSOC.

+- **F1** corresponds to the original input gene expression profiles.
+- **F2** represents the encoded features after the first GAT layer.
+- **F3** represents the encoded features after the second GAT layer.

 | Top genes from F1 | Top genes from F2 | Top genes from F3 |
 |:------------------|:------------------|:------------------|
 | VSIG4             | ALG10B            | KCNMB3            |